gbdev/virens/README.md

 ## Deploy

-Deployment to `hh.gbdev.io` is handled by a GitHub Action:
+Deployment to [hh.gbdev.io](https://hh.gbdev.io) is handled by a GitHub Action:

+- This GitHub repository has Pages set up to serve from the `gh-pages` branch;
-- A **CNAME** DNS record on `hh.gbdev.io` points to GitHub servers.
+- A **CNAME** DNS record on `hh.gbdev.io` points to GitHub servers;
-- Every time there's a push to the `master` branch, the [deploy.yml](https://github.com/gbdev/virens/blob/master/.github/workflows/deploy.yml) GitHub Action gets triggered, running `npm run build` and uploading the result build in the `gh-pages` branch of this repository which in turns gets served by GitHub Pages.
+- Every time there's a push to the `master` branch, the [deploy.yml](https://github.com/gbdev/virens/blob/master/.github/workflows/deploy.yml) GitHub Action gets triggered, running `npm run build` and uploading the result build in the `gh-pages` branch of this repository which in turns gets served by GitHub Pages;
-- A "CNAME" file is in the build directory, containing "hh.gbdev.io"
+- A "CNAME" file is in the build directory, containing "hh.gbdev.io";
 - A '.nojekyll' file is needed to allow the `_nuxt` folder to be statically served (otherwise ignored by a standard Jekyll build).

 ## Acknowledgements